An installment in a series begins with a radical change to the status quo that the characters don't seem to notice or comment on.

 - Ursula K. Le Guin's The Lathe of Heaven.
 When Reality Warper George Orr has an "effective dream" and changes the world, no one remembers what the original world was like except him and anyone who was present when he had the dream.

 - Animorphs: Megamorphs #3's first chapter ends with the Wham Line about people owning slaves, with nobody seeing a problem.
-It gets worse from there, with Rachel nowhere to be seen, Jake being a egomaniac asshole considering selling out Cassie to the Yeerks for talking back to him, and writing off entire chunks of humanity called Primitives.
+It gets worse from there, with Rachel nowhere to be seen, Jake being a egomaniac asshole considering selling out Cassie to the government for disapproving of American imperialism, and writing off entire chunks of humanity called Primitives.
 When the Drode restores their memory to the real timeline, they retain the branch timeline's memories and feel sick to their stomachs.
-For the rest of the book they have Ripple Effect-Proof Memory, but retain the memory of what will happen if they fail.
+For the rest of the book they have Ripple-Effect-Proof Memory, but retain the memory of what will happen if they fail.

 - Buffy the Vampire Slayer: